doubleedesign/fey-factor/README.md

 Please see the README for each individual layer for more information about the tools and libraries used.

-<sup>1</sup>Currently only TV shows are filtered by origin country, not movies.
+[^1]: Currently only TV shows are filtered by origin country, not movies.

-<sup>2</sup>It can actually be run with anyone as your start person, you just need their TMDB ID.
+[^2]: It can actually be run with anyone as your start person, you just need their TMDB ID.
 You may also need to adjust the code, e.g., I am planning an Australian drama version for which I will need to adjust the country filter.

 ---